 Some of you may not understand the up and down relationship Geoff and I had with his parents and I appreciate that there may be some with reservations about my writing about them in this chapter.
 Most people will never have to deal with a narcissistic type of personality within a family.
 For those exposed to it, they will understand the damage it does to the family unit.
 When you compound narcissism with other personality disorders, as was apparent in my husband’s family, relationships become untenable, with the realisation finally, that as hard as you try, you will ultimately fail.

 This chapter is an important social record for our family and for Geoff’s and my friends to understand how hard we tried and how we failed.
 For me personally, writing this chapter has been a cathartic liberation of my mind.

-When I write up Geoff’s mother’s family chapter on the Patterson family, I will attach Sylvia Patterson’s will, as well as her daughter Valmae Lenore Rundle’s will and other land, deed and gift documents that explain the further breakdown that was created by Geoff’s mother, Val and sister, Philippa, after Philip Rundle’s death, when they banded together against him.
+When I write up Geoff’s mother’s family chapter The Patterson Family of Bathurst, New South Wales, I will attach Valmae Lenore Rundle’s will and other land, deed and gift documents as a postscript that explain the further breakdown that was created by Geoff’s mother, Val and sister, Philippa, after Philip Rundle’s death, when they banded together against him.

 It is incredible that two generations, on two direct family lines, perpetuated family disorder from unfair wills.
 As Geoff explained to me, “I just can’t fight both my mother and my sister.”
 Without any forthcoming explanation from his mother and with no support from his sister during this very hurtful ordeal, Geoff and I took the decision to distance ourselves from them, for the survival of our marriage and the well-being of our children.
 I am comforted by the fact that while my words cannot totally explain the actions of these people, I know that legal documents will always shine a beacon on the truth.